SpamixOfficial/blutils/README.md

 Here's the commands you'll need to try it out:
 ```
-# We need to build the metadata files first
-python build.py

-# Now we can run the "cargo run" commands!
-Here's a list down below for trying them out

 # help page
 cargo run ( or ) cargo run -- --help
 # cat